On a local-global principle for quadratic twists of abelian varieties: Generalities

 for every $\be$.
 Let $w(\be)$ denote $\sum_i ie_i$.
 Since $-1\in \ST(A)$, we have that both members of \eqref{equation: moments} are $0$ if $w(\be)$ is odd.
 Suppose from now one that $w(\be)$ is even.
 If $A$ and $A'$ are locally quadratic twists at $\p$, then $s'_\p=\pm s_\p$, and hence ${\ba'}_{\p}^\be=\ba_{\p}^{\be}$.
 Then \eqref{equation: moments} follows from \eqref{equation: ST conjecture}. \end{proof}

 \begin{remark} Lemma~\ref{lemma: same ST groups under ST} will not be used in the sequel.
-Since the Sato-Tate group of an abelian variety is invariant under quadratic twist, Lemma~\ref{lemma: same ST groups under ST} (with the assumption of the Sato--Tate conjecture removed) will become a mere corollary of Theorem~\ref{theorem: Main}. \end{remark}
+Since the Sato-Tate group of an abelian variety is invariant under quadratic twist, Lemma~\ref{lemma: same ST groups under ST} can be recovered from Theorem~\ref{theorem: Main} (without assuming the Sato--Tate conjecture). \end{remark}